vijenex/windows-cis-scanner/CONTRIBUTING.md

 ---

-**Remember**: This is proprietary software.
-Contributing ideas and feedback is welcome, but code modifications are not permitted under the license terms.
+**Remember**: This is open source software by Vijenex Security Platform under MIT License.
+We welcome code contributions, ideas, feedback, and community collaboration.